ewolff/software-architektur.tv/index.md

 systems thinking and her perspective on how it can help complex software efforts in large sociotechnical environments.

+OOP Specials are previews to the highlights of [OOP Conference](https://www.oop-konferenz.de/).

 <!-- [Zum Kalendar hinzufügen](termin.ics) -->
 [Add to calendar](appointment.ics)